metaplex-foundation/developer-hub/src/pages/core/guides/oracle-plugin-example.md

 ```
 This helper checks if the US market is open based on the given Unix timestamp by calculating the seconds since midnight and the day of the week.
 If the current time is a weekday and is within market hours, it returns true.

+**Note**: This is just an example, particular occasion (like banking holiday) will not be taken in consideration.

 **is_within_15_minutes_of_market_open_or_close helper:**
 ```rust
 fn is_within_15_minutes_of_market_open_or_close(unix_timestamp: i64) -> bool {